|Survey name||Population by country of birth and nationality QMI|

 (The degree of closeness between an estimate and the true value.)

-In March 2015, the APS was reweighted using revised UK and sub-national population estimates consistent with the 2011 Census.
-In July 2015, ONS published reweighted estimates of the UK population by country of birth and nationality for calendar years 2004 to 2013.
-A comparisons paper has been written looking at the differences between the old estimates and the reweighted estimates.
+In March 2015, the Annual Population Survey (APS) was reweighted using revised UK and subnational population estimates consistent with the 2011 Census.
+In July 2015, Office for National Statistics published reweighted estimates of the UK population by country of birth and nationality for calendar years 2004 to 2013.
+A comparisons paper has been written looking at the differences between the old estimates and the reweighted estimates (PDF, 199KB).
 The reweighting caused the estimate of the population of the UK to increase by 538,000 between 2004 and 2013.

 Confidence intervals are commonly used as indicators of the extent to which the estimate based on a sample differs from the true population value; the larger the confidence interval, the less precise the estimate is.
 Confidence intervals are shown next to the estimates.